leamuno/react-pokedex/README.md

-A simple react pokedex app that connects to an API I created.
+A simple react pokedex app that connects to an API I created..